RHackrid/deviloper-silly-nam-maker/README.md

 See https://developers.google.com/actions/dialogflow/first-app

 ## Examples
+* User: "Start Silly Name Maker."
-* "What is your lucky number?"
+* App: "Hi!
+Welcome to Silly Name Maker!
+Let's get started.
+What is your lucky number?"
+* User: "5"
-* "What is your favorite color? "
+* App: "What is your favorite color?"
+* User: "Yellow"
-* "Alright, your silly name is Yellow 5!
-I hope you like it. "
+* App: "Alright, your silly name is Yellow 5!
+I hope you like it.
+See your next time."

 ## Credits
 RHackrid